xfactlab/emnlp2023-damaging-retrieval/README.md

 This repository contains code for damaging retrieval in open-domain question answering

 # Data

+## Download the dataset from the link
+- Link :

 ## Simulating Damaging Passages in QA
 #### Random Sampling
 - Data : 2539 instances in NQ-dev set